Yandex Cloud

 5. In the top menu, navigate to Storage.

-The UI displays the list of cacheable tables (RDDs).
-For each RDD, it shows information about the used memory and disk space, as well as caching progress.
+The UI displays the list of persisted resilient distributed datasets (RDDs).
+For each RDD, it shows memory consumption, disk usage, and caching progress.

 To view details, click the RDD name.

-Checking the list of SQL queries and their execution plansChecking the list of SQL queries and their execution plans
+Checking the list of SQL queries and their plansChecking the list of SQL queries and their plans

 1. Open the folder dashboard.